alanjphillips/EventSourcingCluster/README.md

 > docker-compose up -d --no-recreate

+Or with client microservice to send to Kafka:

+> docker-compose -f docker-compose-with-client.yml up -d --no-recreate

+Scale up some nodes:

 > docker-compose scale cassandra-node=2 userservice-node=5

 4) Connect to bash shell on kafka-1 host, then run: